vickiefeng/RecipeInsights/README.md

 Both the p-value and the histogram results indicate that we can reject the null hypothesis at the 0.05 significance level.
 Thus, we can conclude that the `avg_rating` column does depend on the `n_steps` column.
 An everyday person may find that the more steps, the more tedious the cooking process, and thus, rate the recipe lower based on the cooking experience.

-We can also test the missingness of the `avg_rating` column on presence of olive oil in a recipe.
-To do this, I created a separate column, `has_olive_oil`, which assigns True and False values to whether a recipe contains olive oil in its `ingredients` information.
-From there, we can create a conditional distribution by utilizing a pivot table that lists the proportions of recipes that contain or do not contain olive oil and do or do not have an average rating.
+We can also test the missingness of the `description` column on presence of olive oil in a recipe.
+To do this, I created two separate columns, `has_olive_oil`, which assigns True and False values to whether a recipe contains olive oil in its `ingredients` information and `desc_missing`, which assigns True and False values to whether a recipe's description is missing.
+From there, we can create a conditional distribution by utilizing a pivot table that lists the proportions of recipes that contain or do not contain olive oil and do or do not have a description.
 Using this conditional distribution, we can create a grouped bar chart that displays this information visually.

 <iframe src="assets/fig5.html" width=800 height=600 frameBorder=0></iframe>

 We can make note of the fact that the two distributions are extremely similar, regardless of whether a recipe contains olive oil.
 Again, we can perform a permutation test to determine if there is any significant difference between the distributions.

-For this test, the null hypothesis is: **There is no significant difference in the distribution of average rating for recipes with and without olive oil.**
+For this test, the null hypothesis is: **There is no significant difference in the distribution of description for recipes with and without olive oil.**

-Conversely, the alternative hypothesis is: **There is a significant difference in the distribution of average rating for recipes with and without olive oil.**
+Conversely, the alternative hypothesis is: **There is a significant difference in the distribution of description for recipes with and without olive oil.**

+The following histogram shows the distribution of the number of steps by missingness of the description.
+For these categorical distributions, we can use TVD as a test statistic to examine the difference.

+<iframe src="assets/fig6.html" width=800 height=600 frameBorder=0></iframe>

+Using a significance level of 5%, we can calculate the observed test statistic and perform the permutation test 1000 times by shuffling the `desc_missing` column at random to obtain each test statistic.
+We fail to reject the null hypothesis, as the observed TVD is less than the 0.05 significance level.
+Thus, we can conclude that the `description` column does not depend on if a recipe contains olive oil.

 ## Hypothesis Testing
+Let's circle back to the central question at hand: **How does the cooking time (in minutes) of a recipe relate to its average rating?** To answer this question and see if there's a relationship between the two, we can perform a permutation test.

+Let the null hypothesis be: **The preparation time of a recipe does not influence the average rating of recipes.**

+The alternative hypothesis is: **The shorter the time it takes to prepare of a recipe, the higher the average rating of the recipe.**

+The test statistic I chose for this test is the signed difference in means.
+This is because my distributions are numeric and my alternative hypothesis is directional.
+I also used a significance level of 0.05.